project-unisonOS/project-unisonos.github.io/docs/experience.md

 # Key Experience Principles

-Unison’s experience design is guided by a small set of principles that apply across devices, modalities, and use cases.
+UnisonOS experience design is guided by a small set of principles that apply across devices, modalities, and use cases.

+## Vision and Values in Practice

+These experience principles translate the platform vision into day to day behavior:

+- **Personalized intelligence** keeps experiences tailored to you while respecting consent and policy.
+- **User driven objectives** ensure that your goals shape orchestration rather than system level incentives.
+- **Privacy and consent** keep data handling explicit, auditable, and under your control.
+- **Platform level orchestration** coordinates identity, policy, consent, context, storage, and inference across services.
+- **Inclusive and multimodal by default** means that flows are designed to work across speech, visual, tactile, and future channels.

 ## Privacy by Default

 Data is processed on the device whenever possible.
-Any path that leaves the edge—such as cloud inference or profile sync—is explicit, auditable, and governed by policy and consent grants.
+Any path that leaves the edge, such as cloud inference or profile synchronization, is explicit, auditable, and governed by policy and consent grants.

-## Consent as a First-Class Concept
+## Consent as a First Class Concept

-High-impact actions are never implicit.
-Dedicated policy and consent services ensure that sensitive operations are authorized, logged, and easy to reason about after the fact.
+High impact actions are never implicit.
+Dedicated policy and consent services ensure that sensitive operations are authorized, logged, and easy to understand after the fact.

-## Edge-First, Cloud-Optional
+## Edge First, Cloud Optional

-Unison is designed to run entirely on local hardware using devstack and production compose configurations.
-Cloud capabilities—such as remote model providers—are an additive choice, controlled via configuration and policy.
+UnisonOS is designed to run entirely on local hardware using devstack and production compose configurations.
+Cloud capabilities, such as remote model providers, are an additive choice controlled via configuration and policy.

-## Modality-Aware from First Contact
+## Modality Aware from First Contact

-Startup flows detect available capabilities (audio, display, camera, and future adapters) and select the appropriate combination of voice and visual prompts.
-Every visual interaction has a speech equivalent, and vice versa.
+Startup flows detect available capabilities such as audio, display, camera, and future adapters and select the appropriate combination of voice and visual prompts.
+Every visual interaction has a speech equivalent, and every speech interaction has a visual or tactile alternative where possible.

 See the internal startup modality plan in `unison-docs/dev/startup-modality.md` for implementation details.